-Note: To prevent the contact of the I/O board from damage, pinch the handle on the I/O board and pull out the I/O board outward.
+Note: To prevent the contact of the I/O board from damage, pinch and lift the plunger on the I/O board upward a little and pull out the I/O board outward.
 During the entire pulling action, ensure that the I/O board remains as horizontal as possible.